kartverket/vectorTilesDemo/README.md

 # vectorTilesDemo
 Vectortiles demo

-Install stuff with
+1. Install nodejs, make sure you can run the commands "node" and "npm" in your preferred command line
-npm install
+2. Install $ npm install

-Start the local devserver at http://localhost:1234 npm start
+3. Start the local devserver at http://localhost:1234 with $ npm start

-Build it for deploying
-npm run build
+4. Build it for deploying $ npm run build